 If your doctor prescribes antiviral or pain medications, Medicare prescription drug plans will usually cover them.

 In the context below we’ll discuss coverage and costs for everything relating to shingles with Medicare.

-Does Medicare Cover Shingles Vaccines
+Does Medicare Cover the Shingles Vaccine

 Medicare Part B Coverage for Shingles Treatment

 Shingles appear as a painful rash on one side of your body.
 You may feel pain, itching, or tingling before the rash develops, and you may also have a fever, headache, or upset stomach.
 The rash turns into blisters that usually scab up within a week to 10 days.

 If you believe you have shingles, it’s best to see a doctor right away.
 Prescription antiviral medications can shorten the illness and make it less severe, but they work best if you start taking them as soon as possible after the rash appears.
 If your pain is severe, your doctor may also prescribe pain medication or give you a corticosteroid injection.

 Part B covers a visit to a doctor or urgent care center.
 It also covers any injections you receive at the doctor’s office.
 If you have a Medicare Supplement plan, you may not have to pay anything out of pocket to see a doctor for shingles.

 If you have a Medicare Advantage plan, Part B will still cover doctor visits and injections.
 But you’ll have different costs than if you had Medicare.